Doron-Az/SonicTheHedgehog-GameProject/README.md

 - Up arrow: Jump
 - Spacebar: Spin dash

 ## Features

-The game features several levels with different themes, including Green Hill, Marble Zone, and Spring Yard.
-Each level has its own unique challenges and secrets to discover.
+The game was developed using C++ programming language with Object-Oriented Design and utilizes the Box2D and SFML libraries.
+Other features of the game include:

+- Several levels with different themes.
+- Enemies that require careful timing and strategy to defeat.
+- An original soundtrack with catchy tunes.
+- Fluid movement and physics simulation thanks to Box2D.
+- The use of SFML for rendering graphics, playing sound effects, and handling user input.
+- The ability to customize controls in the game's options menu.

 ### Level Design